MicrosoftDocs/visualstudio-docs/docs/debugger/run-windows-store-apps-on-a-remote-machine.md

 ---
 # Run UWP and Windows 8.1 apps on a remote machine

-To run a UWP or Windows 8.1 app on a remote machine, you must attach to it using the Visual Studio Remote Tools.
-The Remote Tools enable you to run, debug, profile, and test a UWP app that is running on one device from a second computer that is running Visual Studio.
+To run a UWP or Windows 8.1 app on a remote machine, you must attach to it using the Remote Tools for Visual Studio.
+The remote tools enable you to run, debug, profile, and test a UWP app that is running on one device from a second computer that is running Visual Studio.
 Running on a remote device can be especially effective when the Visual Studio computer does not support functionality that is specific to UWP apps, such as touch, geo-location, and physical orientation.
 This topic describes the procedures to configure and start a remote session.

 In some scenarios, the remote tools are automatically installed when you deploy to a remote device.